About Us - Emergency Communication FAQS

 Q: Will there be campus activities, sports, and other events?

-A: All campus activities and athletics are expected to return to normal.
+A: All campus activities and athletics are expected to take place with masks required for indoor events.
 GU adheres to NCAA guidelines for sporting events and will provide updates if there are changes.

 This document will continue to be updated.
 If you have other questions you would like us to address, or if you need more information, please contact Community Life: [email protected].